lizadaly/a-pickler/README.md

 This takes an input text, as a list of strings, remaps all words according to the dictionary generated above, and removes all punctuation.
 The punctuation is then appended to the end, as Dexter did.

-A test suite generates the process on a few samples:
+A test suite demonstrates the process on a few samples:

 **Source:**